dwws-ufes/2022-EasyTrack/backend/README.md

 ## Docker

-There is a `docker-compose.yml` file for starting MySQL with Docker.
+There is a `docker-compose.yml` file for starting Postgres with Docker.

 `$ docker-compose up`